aaannnndd/OWL/README.md

 The performance gains are already noticable in an empty server, but will become exponentially noticable as the playercount increases.
 &nbsp;
 ## **Program Flow:**

+    quick reference

+    init.sqf
+        initCommon.sqf
+            clientRequestConditions.sqf
+            commonFunctions.sqf
+        initServer.sqf
+            serverFunctions.sqf
+            clientRequests.sqf
+            initSectors.sqf
+            serverEventHandlers.sqf
+            *spawn Main game loop*
+                handleIncomePayout.sqf
+                sectorAreaCheck.sqf
+                    handleSectorSeizing.sqf
+        initClient.sqf
+           serverResponse.sqf
+           initGUI.sqf
+               initGUIFunctions.sqf
+               initMenu.sqf
+           clientEventHandlers.sqf
+           initPlayerTracking.sqf

+    All remaining functions on the client are called through the UI, or via remoteExec notifications from the server.
+    All remaining functions on the server are called in response to client requests, or due to conditions in the main game loop.

+*A focus has been placed on getting code working, with the optimization coming later.
+Much of the code is written with a lot of extra variables or potentially unneccessary functions for the sake of clarity while the project is in development*

 ### **Server**
 1. Initialize common functions and variables